KohakuBlueleaf/LyCORIS/README.md

 When we add new model types, we will always make sure they can be used with the newest version of sd-webui.

-As for sd-webui with version < 1.5.0, please check this [extension](https://github.com/KohakuBlueleaf/a1111-sd-webui-lycoris).
+As for sd-webui with version < 1.5.0 or sd-webui-forge, please check this [extension](https://github.com/KohakuBlueleaf/a1111-sd-webui-lycoris).

 #### Others